-- The Principal Probate Registry stores some Wills: enquiries 020 7947 7022.
+- The Principal Probate Registry stores some Wills: you have to write to them with an original death certificate: they will give NO information on the phone.
 Address: Principal Registry of the Family Division, First Avenue House, 7th Floor, 42-49 High Holborn, Holborn.
 London WC1V 6NP.

 - The Society of Will Writers stores a large number of Wills for current and past members as well as for solicitors etc who have gone out of business, ask for the Custody Department (best to use their email enquiry form).
 If you ask, they will often circulate members in the relevant region.

 - The Solicitors Regulation Authority store tens of thousands of Last Wills etc where the solicitor has gone out of business.
 We are told that they are very behind with cataloguing, sadly.